 She has been the recipient of a Maryland State Arts Council Individual Artist Award and an Official Citation from the Maryland House of Delegates.
-She won a 2021 Baker Artist Award for interdisciplinary art from the Greater Baltimore Cultural Alliance; the 2019 Black Continental Independent Movie Award for originality and a nomination for best short film; the 2019 CR8:BLK (Create Black) Black Women Cinema Week Audience Choice Award; the 2018 North Beach American Film Festival Jury Award for Best Experimental Film, Animation Film, or Music Video; a 2018 Canada Shorts Award of Commendation; and a 2018 Experimental Forum Award for “vision and…unique contribution to cinema.”
-She has also been a two-time Pushcart Prize nominee for fiction, a Tucson Festival of Books Literary Awards finalist for creative nonfiction, and shortlisted for the Fish Publishing Short Memoir Prize.
+She has won a 2021 Baker Artist Award for interdisciplinary art from the Greater Baltimore Cultural Alliance; the 2019 Black Continental Independent Movie Award for originality and a nomination for best short film; the 2019 CR8:BLK (Create Black) Black Women Cinema Week Audience Choice Award; the 2018 North Beach American Film Festival Jury Award for Best Experimental Film, Animation Film, or Music Video; a 2018 Canada Shorts Award of Commendation; and a 2018 Experimental Forum Award for “vision and…unique contribution to cinema.”
+She has also been a two-time Pushcart Prize nominee for her fiction, a Tucson Festival of Books Literary Awards finalist for creative nonfiction, a She Writes Press and SparkPress STEP contest finalist, and shortlisted for the Fish Publishing Short Memoir Prize.

 Woolford was the 2020 Bisson Lecturer in the Humanities at Marymount University.
 She is the author of more than 100 fiction, memoir, profile, human-interest, and think pieces published in The Baltimore Sun, Poets & Writers Magazine, the NAACP's Crisis Magazine, Harvard University’s Transition, and other publications.
 Her writings have been selected for anthologies, translated into German, and widely cited.